An Introduction to Transfection

-- When all cells have detached, add medium containing serum to cells to inactivate the trypsin.
+When all cells have detached, add medium containing serum to cells to inactivate the trypsin.
 Gently pipet cells to break up cell clumps.
-Cells may be counted using a hemocytometer and/or distributed to fresh plates for subculturing.
+Cells may be counted using a hemocytometer, distributed to fresh plates for subculturing, or both.

-Typically, cells are subcultured in preparation for transfection the next day.
+Typically, cells are subcultured to prepare for transfection the next day.
 The subculture should bring the cells of interest to the desired confluency for transfection.
-As a general guideline, plate 5 × 10⁴ cells per well in a 24-well plate or 5.5 × 10⁵ cells for a 60mm culture dish for ~80% confluency the day of transfection.
-Change cell numbers proportionally for different size plates (see Table 12.2).
+As a general guideline, plate 5 × 10⁴ cells per well in a 24-well plate or 5.5 × 10⁵ cells for a 60mm culture dish for ~80% confluency on the day of transfection.
+Change cell numbers proportionally for different size plates (see Table 3).

 a This information was calculated for Corning® culture dishes.

 b Relative area is expressed as a factor of the total growth area of the 24-well plate recommended for optimization studies.
 To determine the proper plating density, multiply 5 × 10⁴ cells by this factor.

 High-quality DNA free of nucleases, RNA and chemicals is as important for successful transfection as the transfection reagent chosen.
 See the Protocols and Applications Guide chapter on

 DNA purification for information about purifying transfection-quality DNA.
 Example Protocol Using ViaFect™ Reagent